Command-Line Interface (CLI)¶

 - --placename¶

-enable placename lookup using default gazetteer (geonames).
-Use –placename-service to specify a different gazetteer
+enable placename lookup using default gazetteer (nominatim — no API key required).
+Use –placename-service to specify a different gazetteer (geonames requires GEONAMES_USERNAME)

 - --placename-service {geonames,nominatim,photon}¶

-specify gazetteer service for placename lookup (requires –placename)
+specify gazetteer service for placename lookup (default: nominatim; requires –placename)

 - --placename-escape¶